StrengthsFinder vs Calling Test: Which One Do You Need?

 | Faith integration | None (secular tool) | Built on biblical theology |

-| Addresses blocks | No | Yes — identifies fears, lies, and obstacles |
+| Addresses blocks | No | Yes — helps you name fears, lies, and obstacles |

 | Addresses season | No | Yes — calibrates to your current life stage |

-| Addresses calling | Indirectly (strengths may point to calling) | Directly (calling is the explicit focus) |
+| Addresses calling | Indirectly | Directly (calling is the explicit focus) |

-| Cost | $49.99+ for full report | Free (10-question assessment) |
+| Cost | $49.99+ | Free |

 | Time | ~45 minutes | ~10 minutes |

-| Result format | Static report from predetermined types | AI-generated personalized narrative |
+| Result format | Static report from predetermined themes | Personalized narrative generated from your answers |

 What StrengthsFinder Does Well

+It works well in team settings.
 StrengthsFinder shines when used with a team.
 Understanding how different people's strengths complement each other is genuinely valuable for collaboration.

 When to Use StrengthsFinder

-StrengthsFinder is the right tool when:
+It's the right tool when:

 - Your employer is paying for it as a team exercise

-- You are focused on professional development specifically
+- You're focused specifically on professional development

 When to Use Calling Test

-Calling Test is the right tool when:
+It's the right tool when:

 Can You Use Both?